 "To determine which voxels across the brain co-activated with each MFC parcel, we performed a meta-analysis resulting in whole-brain maps that indicate which voxels across the brain are active in the studies that activated each parcel."

-i'm confused; how is this different than the meta-analytic co-activation on page 7?
+“i'm confused; how is this different than the meta-analytic co-activation on page 7?

 when i 1st read this my comment was -- 'this is not really a meta per se, it seems more like a 'contrast' or a 'meta-analytic contrast' (like a moderator analysis in classic meta)'

-but then i went and studied figure 1 and realized that (i think; could be wrong) that you are actually describing two steps at once, a meta and a meta contrast; you need to clarify this for the reader
+but then i went and studied figure 1 and realized that (i think; could be wrong) that you are actually describing two steps at once, a meta and a meta contrast; you need to clarify this for the reader”

-These are indeed meta-analytic contrasts to determine whole-brain differences between studies that co-activate with one region (e.g. posterior MFC) versus control regions (e.g. middle and anterior MFC). meta-analytic contrasts i to highlight the differences between sets of related clusters.
-Thus, in the 3-cluster solution, we contrast the co-activation of the three clusters other, whereas in the 9-cluster solution, we contrast the co-activation of clusters that correspond to the same zone to each other (e.g. vmPFC vs dmPFC & pgACC).
-We have tried to more clearly explain our methods in lines 231-244, and the caption for Figure 3.We have also avoided using the term “unique”.
+These are indeed meta-analytic contrasts to determine whole-brain differences between studies that co-activate with one region (e.g. posterior MFC) versus control regions (e.g. middle and anterior MFC).
+We conducted these meta-analytic contrasts in order to highlight the differences between sets of related clusters.
+Thus, in the 3-cluster solution, we contrast the co-activation patterns of the three clusters with one other, whereas in the 9-cluster solution, we contrast the co-activation of clusters that correspond to the same zone to each other (e.g. vmPFC vs dmPFC & pgACC).
+We have tried to more clearly explain our methods in lines 231-244, and the caption for Figure 3: “Meta-analytic co-activation contrasts for (A) three zones and B) nine sub-regions.
+Colored voxels indicate significantly greater co-activation with the seed region of the same color (at right) than control regions in the same row.”
+We have also avoided using the term “unique”.

-here you insert the additional adj 'specialization,' but given recent critical conversations in the blogosphere, might be better to either drop or use 'func preference profiles'
+“here you insert the additional adj 'specialization,' but given recent critical conversations in the blogosphere, might be better to either drop or use 'func preference profiles'”

 We have removed the term “specialization” for the manuscript and now use “functional preference profiles” instead.